Facebow

 The rubber dam is a system used in dental procedures to protect the patient and make work easier for the dentist performing the procedure.
 Indications (areas of application) The use of rubber dam is recommended for the following procedures: Adhesive fillings External bleaching Removal of amalgam fillings Gold hammer fillings Synthetic fillings Root canal treatments … Rubber Dam

-Tongue Inflammation (Glossitis): Or something else?
-Differential Diagnosis
+Tongue Inflammation (Glossitis): Test and Diagnosis